At least 48 credits of graduate courses must be passed with a grade of B or higher. The following courses are required (36 credits):

-The final requirement for the Ph.D. degree in physics is an acceptable dissertation based on significant research, and its defense in an oral exam.
+The final requirement for the Ph.D. degree is a written dissertation based on original research, approved by the committee, and its defense in an oral exam by the committee.

 For further details, see the Guidelines for Physics Graduate Students.